 I welcome the sun’s immense and uncomfortable pressure.
 It’s too good of a coincidence that the heat advisory warning overlapped with this momentous occasion — already delayed by two weeks, in fact.
 I tend to entertain myself with my own humor nowadays.
 I think it’s a habit I developed who-knows-when during that swath of solitude.
 All-in-all, I consider the sun’s grace a harsh “welcome back.”

 I admire it.

 My window has an audience.
 A picture frame of a poem gifted as an off-to-college present from my mother; a duet of flasks, one tall and skinny, the other short but wide; a metal cup with a handle, perfect for tea and water; my ivy plant, whose leaves number more than seven times the initial five it started with when I brought it to Brown.
-Behind the main characters of the stage—the foreground—is the unsuspecting setting.
+Behind the main characters of the stage — the foreground you could say — is the unsuspecting setting.
 Unclear glass muffled from fingerprints and residue.
-With my non-existent knowledge in civil construction, I assume the frame is wooden, painted white.
-Despite the aged glass, the wood is like wine.
-Age evident but not distasteful.
-Behind it is a grid screen.
-It stops the bugs from getting in and from me falling out.
+A pure guess, I assume that the frame is wood coated with white paint.
+Contrasting the aged glass is this wine-like wood: age evident but not distasteful.
+A grid screen sits just behind it.
+It stops the bugs from getting in, and me from falling out.

-Most of the time, however, the pane is lifted more than a foot above its closed position.
+Most of the time the pane is lifted more than a foot above its closed position.
 How wonderful such a simple change has been.
-Shallowly is a story of how this window has dyed the flavor of my first year of college—in a positive way.
-Deeply, however, is a larger commentary on our sheltering which twists sanctuary into captivity.
-What have we separated ourselves from?
+Shallowly, this story is about the way my window has dyed the color of my first year of college: positively.
+Deeply, on the other hand, is a commentary on our sheltering, which twists sanctuary into captivity.
+What have we isolated ourselves from?